Niels-Be/go-http-ssh-proxy/README.md

 DefaultSSHKey: ~/.ssh/id_rsa
 DefaultUsername: anon
 IdleTimeout: 120s # close idle connections after 120sec.
 0 to disable
+# ProxyFallback: true # act as a regular proxy for anything that is not found in the endpoint list
 Endpoints:
   # Imagine a service running on ingres.public.com that binds to 127.0.0.1:80
   # Expose service on ingres.public.com:80 as http://test.network.local/